 The exact requirements to get a concealed carry permit vary from state to state, but the basics are the same everywhere:

-- You must be of legal age (typically 21, however in some states it is 18)
+- You must be of legal age (typically 21, but 18 in some states)

 - You must be a US citizen, or a legal resident

-You must also pass a background check and anything that would keep you from buying a gun will also keep you from being issued a permit.
-Additionally, most states require a certificate of completion from an approved training course, as well as being fingerprinted.
+You must also pass a background check.
+Anything that would keep you from buying a gun will keep you from being issued a permit.
+Typically, part of the background check is getting fingerprinted either by law enforcement or through an approved third party.

+Most states require you to take a training course and provide proof of same.
 A few states require a qualification shoot, where you shoot targets at a range for a numerical score.
-You must make a minimum score to pass; however, the score required typically does not require much expertise and is merely a demonstration of proficiency.
+You must make a minimum score to pass; however, the score required typically does not require much expertise and is merely a demonstration of very rudimentary proficiency.

 Once you have determined what will be required by your issuing state, you’re ready to get your paperwork together, get fingerprinted, fill out some forms, pay the license fee and wait to get notified.